openhwgroup/core-v-xif/doc/x-interface.md

 The X-Interface implements accelerator-agnostic instruction offloading and translation to the accelerator interconnect C-Interface.

 ## Interface Definition
+The X-Interface defines in total four independent decoupled channels communication between the accelerator adapter and the offloading processor core.
-The X-Interface features two independent decoupled channels for offloading requests and accelerator writeback.
+The X-Request and X-Response channels route instruction offloading requests and accelerator writeback responses.
+The XMem-Request and XMem-Reponse channels route memory transaction requests and responses.

+The X and XMem SystemVerilog interfaces are separately defined as independent entities.
+Request channel signals are prefixed with the letter `q`.
+Response channel signals are prefixed with the letter `p`.

+All transactions are handshaked according to the following scheme:
+- The initiator asserts `valid`.
+The assertion of `valid` must not depend on `ready`.
+The assertion of ready may depend on `valid`.
+- Once `valid` has been asserted all data must remain stable unless otherwise noted (see [X-Request transactions](#offload-x-request-transactions)).
+- The receiver asserts `ready` whenever it is ready to receive the transaction.
+Asserting `ready` by default is allowed.
+While `valid` is low, `ready` may be retracted at any time.
+- When both `valid` and `ready` are high the transaction is successful.

 ### Parameterization
-The interface is parameterized using the following parameter
+The interface is parameterized using the following set of parameters.

 | Name               | Type / Range        | Description                                      |
 | ------------------ | ------------------- | ------------------------------------------------ |